feos-org/feos/README.md

 > The format for parameter files changed between releases `0.8.0` and `0.9.0`.
 You find parameters for new versions in the [parameters](https://github.com/feos-org/feos/tree/main/parameters) directory and for versions up to `0.8.0` in the [parameters_old](https://github.com/feos-org/feos/tree/main/parameters_old) directory.<br><br>
 If you maintain your own parameter files, there are two adjustments you need to make when upgrading to `feos 0.9.0`:
 > - Flatten the contents of the `model_record` field directly into the pure or segment record.
 > - Move association parameters into a list called `association_sites`.
-The
 >
 > The structure of the JSON files and the `PureRecord` and `SegmentRecord` classes in Python is identical.